mmistakes/minimal-mistakes/_pages/about.md

 {% include feature_row id="feature_row4" type="center" %}

+## About the Data
+The initial dataset covers all of the major cloud providers and their regions around the world.
+In the future, I will work to include regional and niche providers.
+Here is a list of coverage for the initial dataset:

+* Alibaba Cloud
+* Amazon Web Services
+* Microsoft Azure
+* Digitalocean
+* Google Cloud Platform
+* IBM Cloud
+* Oracle
+* Packet
+* Tencent

 ## Project Info and Disclaimer
 investigate.cloud is a project created to provide geospatial data about cloud providers in a transparent, neutral way.